TheBevyFlock/bevy_cli/bevy_lint/README.md

 > **Warning**
 >
 > This is an unofficial community project, hacked upon by the Bevy CLI working group until it is eventually upstreamed into the main [Bevy Engine organization](https://github.com/bevyengine).
-Pardon our rough edges!
+Pardon our rough edges, and please consider [submitting an issue](https://github.com/TheBevyFlock/bevy_cli/issues) if you run into trouble!

 </div>